abhijit-nayak/Homework/Penetration Testing 2/README.md

 - The CEO claims to have passwords that are long and complex and therefore unhackable.

-- You are tasked with gaining access to the CEO's computer and using a Meterpreter session to search for two files that contain the strings `recipe` and `seceretfile`.
+- You are tasked with gaining access to the CEO's computer and using a Meterpreter session to search for two files that contain the strings `recipe` and `secretfile`.

 - The deliverable for this engagement will be in the form of a report labeled `Report.docx`.